jina/refactoring/outline.md

   * general compromise and getting everyone on the same page
     * understanding principles of why you are doing a certain way
   * systems, not pages
+  * don't refactor everything at once; small manageable chunks
+  * keep things documented as you go
  * Using Sass to refactor
    * why it's valuable
      * allows us to make modules